 However, he/she must prove to the court beyond a reasonable doubt, the specific amount of marijuana you had in your possession was more than the authorized limit (28.5 grams) for that to happen.
 Typically, a conviction for possession of more than an ounce of dried marijuana will attract the following potential penalties:

 If you are 18 and over, a conviction for HS 11357(c) violation will attract the following misdemeanor penalties:

 - An incarceration term of up to six (6) months in the county jail

 On the other hand, if you are under 18 years of age, a conviction in the juvenile court for a violation of HS 11357(c) will make you subject to the potential penalties listed below:

 - Community service

-Note, if aggravating factors exist with the context of your case, whether as an under 18 or over 18, you could be subject to more severe penalties.
+Note, if aggravating factors exist within the context of your case, whether as a minor or a person over 18, you could be subject to more severe penalties.
 These aggravating factors include:

 - Possession around school grounds

 - Possession of concentrated cannabis